SealTheTiel/SealTheTiel/README.md

 I play games on my free time and sometimes try new skills.
 I am proficient at utilizing Figma to create Modern UI Visuals that have a great UX.

-- Currently, I am working on improving my Web Development skills in order to be more competent.
+Currently, I am working on improving my Web Development skills in order to be more competent.

+You may explore my pinned repositories as these are some of the projects I am included in my academic journey.

 -----